cmars/sshtup/README.md

 # TODO

-A blocking Linda operation (`in`, `rd`) will unblock when a matching tuple is written with `out` elsewhere.
-However, the thrussh server reactor doesn't immediately pick up on this to display the result.
-In the example above, I kind of cheated, Alice has to press enter to 'wake up' the tokio reactor.

 sshtup currently stores tuples in memory.
 Durable, scalable storage would be nice.

 All kinds of mundane things like identities, acls, permissions, timeouts,